 * To be as helpful as possible and to foster a positive attitude and experience for all.
 As this is a conference where the new writer and multi-published best-selling author mix and mingle, coming together in the spirit of learning and advancing the craft of writing is essential.

-* To speak with tact, manners and discretion, with a choice of language that is appropriate to a mixed audience, and put the needs of the conference above personal opinions or philosophies.
-Understand that differing opinions are welcome, but ad hominem inflammatory remarks and the stirring up of controversy are not.
+* To speak with tact, manners and discretion, with language that is appropriate to a mixed audience, and put the needs of the conference above personal opinions or philosophies.
+Differing opinions are welcome, but personal attacks, inflammatory remarks, and the stirring up of controversy are not.
+We are an organization that values diversity, inclusion, and acceptance and we expect the highest standards of behaviour of everyone who is involved with our conference.

 * To discuss and/or pitch personal writing projects only within a professional boundary, not ever excessively selling personal products, projects, or services.

-* To arrive for all events, workshops, appointments, and commitments on time, and to come and go quietly if you must leave for any reason while an event is in session.
+* To arrive for all events, workshops, appointments, and commitments on time and to come and go quietly if you must leave for any reason while an event is in session, whether in person or online..

 * To turn off or silence cell phones during workshops, appointments, and keynotes.

-* To be conscious of the health and welfare of your fellow conference-goers by washing your hands regularly and/or using hand sanitizer.
+* To be conscious of the health and welfare of your fellow conference-goers in person by washing your hands regularly and/or using hand sanitizer and by staying home or in your hotel room if you have any symptoms of illness.

 The Surrey International Writers' Conference promotes a collegial, welcoming environment for attendees, presenters, volunteers and staff alike.
 Harassment, defined generally as any behaviour that annoys, alarms, or threatens another person or group, and any other behaviour that causes excessive discomfort to other people; adversely affects SiWC’s relationship with its guests, its venues, its partners, or the public; breaks any applicable law; or causes significant disruption to conference operations will not be tolerated.